 You cannot apply if you’re the partner of the person but were not their spouse or civil partner when they died.
 You’re not automatically entitled to any of their estates unless you’re able to make changes to the inheritance.

-Apply as an administrator without a solicitor
+Apply as an administrator without a probate practitioner

-Apply as a legal professional
+Apply as a probate practitioner

 Work out who inherits